Previous projectHomeNext project

 STEP 5:

-Finally, we’ll stitch the tab 9, tab 10 and tab 11 on the tri-color LED to the tab 9, tab 10 and tab 11 of LilyPad USB Board, respectively.
-With a new piece of thread, stitch the tab 3 of the LilyPad USB Board to the positive tab (+) of the light sensor using three to four loops on each tab and a running stitch between.
-Tie, and cut.
+Finally, stitch Tab 9, Tab 10, and Tab 11 on the tri-color LED to Tab 9, Tab 10, and Tab 11 of the LilyPad USB Board, respectively.
+With a new piece of thread, stitch Tab 3 of the LilyPad USB Board to the positive tab (+) of the light sensor using three to four loops on each tab and a running stitch between.
+Tie and cut.

 Finishing Touches

-Learn more about uploading code in the tutorial: Uploading an Arduino Sketch.
+Learn more about uploading code in the Arduino tutorial: Uploading an Arduino Sketch.

-After checking the function of the circuit, it’s time to customize your pennant.
+After checking that the circuit works, it’s time to customize your pennant.
 Adding light-colored felt over the LEDs can hide the boards and diffuse the light.
-If covering the light sensor with a felt decoration, make sure to cut a hole above the sensor so it is not blocked/covered.
+If covering the light sensor with a felt decoration, make sure to cut a hole above the sensor so it is not blocked.

 Here are a few examples of finished pennants with creative themes: